benoitdemaegdt/nuxt3-sitemap/README.md

 - This only works with static pages.
 Feel free to edit the code if you want to handle dynamic pages.
 - This does not work in dev mode (you will not be able to access the sitemap.xml when running `npm run dev`).

+## Credits
+Most of this code was written by [Florian Lefebvre](https://github.com/florian-lefebvre).